 Skip to content

-For some advanced usage, you can create a FastjsDate object and do what you want.
+For more advanced workflows you can create a FastjsDate and reuse it across calls.

 typescript